Sujyeet/MSc-Autonomous-Racing-Agent-SPEED/README.md

 ## Summary of Contributions
 • **Heuristic Controller**: Fully deterministic, high performance waypoint follower.
 Adaptively controls speed and heading for efficient, collision-free lap completion.
 All parameters and logs are documented for reproducibility.
 • **DRL Racing Agent**: PPO-based agent using raycast-derived sensor input, curriculum learning, and custom reward structure.
 Multiple ablation studies highlight the trade-offs in architectural depth, reward complexity, and agent robustness.
-• **Human Benchmark Suite**: Tracks and scenes support human demos for direct comparison—lap times, steering smoothness, and behavioral metrics.
+• **Human Benchmark Suite**: Tracks and scenes support human demos for direct comparison like lap times, steering smoothness, and behavioral metrics.
 • **Open Experimental Pipeline**: Source code, configuration files, trained models, raw logs, and exhaustive documentation are provided to enable full reproduction of all reported findings.

 ## Repository Structure